 - Director Orientation and Continuing Education: The CEO, CFO and General Counsel are responsible for providing orientation meetings for new and existing independent directors and for providing appropriate material and briefing sessions for all directors on key aspects of the Corporation, its markets, competition and other major topics pertinent to the independent director's execution of their duties.
 Complementary to such management involvement, the Governance and Nominating Committee is responsible for planning and implementing a continuing education program for all directors.
 This program includes: coordination of management orientation meetings, identification of written materials, seminars, educational programs and other information and activities to assist directors in performing their roles.

 - Shareholder Communications with Board: Shareholders that wish to communicate with a member of the Board may do so by utilizing the Tech Data Ethics Line.
-All calls to the Ethics line are received by a third party provider, who will prepare a report and direct those identified for the attention of a Board member to the General Counsel and Vice President, Internal Audit.
+All calls to the Ethics Line are received by a third party provider, who will prepare a report and direct those identified for the attention of a Board member to the General Counsel and the Chief Ethics and Compliance Officer.
 The report will promptly be routed to the appropriate Board or committee member(s).

 - Equity ownership by Directors and Executive Officers: The Board believes that it is important for the Board and the executive officers to be committed to the long-term retention and creation of value for shareholders.
 In order to support this commitment to shareholder value, the Board has adopted a policy setting forth equity ownership requirements.
 Under the policy, independent members of the Board have an equity ownership requirement of four times the annual base retainer paid for board membership, and each independent director must satisfy this requirement by the fourth anniversary of such director's initial election.
 Covered executive officers have target equity ownership of between two times base compensation and one-half base compensation depending on the level of the executive.
 The target equity ownership is determined based upon the stock price set in fiscal year 2009 and will be recalculated every 5 years thereafter, with adjustments made as base retainers and compensation change.
 Until such time as the targets are attained, independent directors and covered executive officers shall retain certain percentages of the net shares generated after tax from specified grants.